Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Preliminaries

 \subsection{Automorphic representations $\pi$ and $\Pi$}

 Throughout this paper, as a general rule, $\Pi$ denotes an irreducible automorphic representation of $G(\A_{\cm})=\GL_n(\A_{\cm})$, whereas $\pi$ denotes an irreducible automorphic representation of $H(\A_{\tr})=U(V_n)(\A_{\tr})$, in the sense of \cite{bojac}, \S 4, whose particular additional properties (such as being ``cuspidal'', ``unitary'', ``generic'', ``cohomological'', ``a quadratic base change'', etc.) will be specified at each of its occurrences.
+For convenience, however, we will not distinguish between a cuspidal automorphic representation, its smooth LF-space completion, cf.\ \cite{grob_zun}, or its (non-smooth) Hilbert space completion in the $L^2$-spectrum.